hyperledger/iroha-2-docs/src/guide/troubleshooting/configuration-issues.md

 These sorts of subtle mistakes can be avoided, for example, by deserialising directly from string literals, or by generating a fresh key-pair in places where it makes sense.

+## SCALE codec errors

+You may encounter SCALE codec errors when there's a discrepancy between how the data is structured on the client and the peer sides.

+It's easy to confuse the builds in the `debug` and `release` directories, and keep using an old build due to this.
+In case you're using `iroha_client_cli` and rebuild it inside the Iroha project directory root:

+* `rm ./target/debug/iroha_client_cli ./target/release/iroha_client_cli`
+* `cargo build -p iroha_client_cli`

+Alternatively, please compare the output of `/target/debug/iroha_client_cli --version` with a version in the Iroha log.
+You need to view the part at which the Iroha peer starts.
+This will allow you to see whether the versions match.

+If you are using one of our SDKs, please make sure to update it.